mass0n30/Retro-gaming-catalog/README.md

 Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

+ToDo:
+  - replace the t_thumb in screenshot URLS for larger size
+  - look into normalizing the screenshot dimensions
+  - perhaps change the original consoles to right platforms (like the wii snes games before 2006)
+  - start query routes for my populated game database

 FRONTEND:

 Feature I want to build is having a random screenshot generation on a page with